-The City also envisions realizing the LG goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
+The City also envisions realizing the LCI goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
 A public plaza would also be appropriate at Perimeter Summit, to serve the large number of residents and employees that will be using the complex.
 Public art such as sculptures or fountains could enhance these open spaces.
 This would anticipate a conversion of excess parking (Wal-Mart) into usable pocket parks.
-A pocket park is defined as a small area - 2,500 sq. ft to 1 acre - of open space for active or passive recreation within a development.